Leave a Message

 Frequently Asked Questions About Spring Valley

 Is Spring Valley a good neighborhood in DC?
-Spring Valley is considered one of Washington's most desirable residential neighborhoods, known for its privacy, space, and quiet residential character.
-The neighborhood consistently ranks among the District's most prestigious addresses.
+Spring Valley is considered one of Washington's most desirable residential neighborhoods, known for its privacy, space, and residential character.

 Is Spring Valley expensive?
 Yes.
-Spring Valley is among the District's most affluent neighborhoods.
-Home prices typically range from $1.8 million to $4 million, with larger estate properties occasionally exceeding that range.
+Spring Valley is among the District's most affluent neighborhoods, with home prices typically ranging from $1.8 million to $4 million.

 Is Spring Valley good for families?
-Spring Valley is popular with families due to its quiet streets, large yards, access to neighborhood schools, and proximity to parks and outdoor recreation.
-The neighborhood's low traffic volume and suburban feel appeal to families with children.
+Spring Valley is popular with families due to its quiet streets, large yards, access to neighborhood schools, and proximity to outdoor recreation.

 How far is Spring Valley from downtown DC?
 Spring Valley is approximately five miles from downtown Washington, DC—roughly twenty minutes by car, depending on traffic.